test123-all/hydropulser-database-scripts/README.md

 to the newest version of the underlying data repositories.
 This makes sure that the CI/CD pipeline of the data hub repository gets initiated and is able to generate the redirect files.

-**Disclaimer:** <br>
-Currently the fst label creator doesn't resolve the path of incscape on windows machines (since windows doesn't resolve CLI tool names to the corresponding file automatically, therefore an explicit standard path needs to be given, that isn't implemented yet).

 ### Restrictions placed on the sensor table:
 - Currently only sensors of the following type are supported (others might follow):